Wukusi Armory

 $250

 This budget-friendly steel feder from Wukusi has a ton of great features at a great price.
 The sword can be disassembled to upgrade to new guards, handles, pommels, or even blades, yet rarely requires tightening or adjustments due to the clever locking washer construction.
-The handle is a durable 3D-printed design that we have been pressure testing at SoCal Swords for over a year with great results.
 The guards are cast steel with enough strength to damage a blade before the guard ever bends or breaks (trust us... we tried).

 Included with the feder is a hard carrying case with two sword compartments and two zippered pockets.

 The default configuration of the feder comes with a black straight cross guard and rounded pommel, but there are a variety of other pommels and guards available to swap in to your sword.
-We will have spare blades and additional colored handles soon!
+We still need to update which guards work with the new blades vs old ones, so please hold off on upgrading immediately.

 Specs: